How Construction Loans Work

 Frequently Asked Questions

-Can I get a lot loan separately and then a construction loan?
+Can I get a separate lot loan before closing on construction financing?

 Can I lock my rate during construction?